-Software outsourcing is a practice where companies delegate the development of their software to an external partner – a software house or a custom software development company.
+Software outsourcing is a practice where companies delegate the development of their software to an external partner – a software house, leading software development company or software outsourcing company.

 It is a business strategy where companies delegate some of their software development tasks to third-party vendors or offshore software development companies with the main objective of reducing costs, improving efficiency, and focusing on their core business activities.

-The software outsourcing company is responsible for completing the software development project, meeting the client’s requirements, delivering the software within the agreed timeline and budget, and sometimes providing post-release support.
+The outsourcing software development company is responsible for completing the project, meeting the client’s requirements, delivering the software within the agreed timeline and budget, and sometimes providing post-release support.